AGBO

-AGBO (also known as Gozie AGBO) is an American independent entertainment company specializing in film and television production, and based in Downtown Los Angeles.
+AGBO (also known as AGBO Films and Gozie AGBO) is an American independent entertainment company specializing in film and television production, and based in Downtown Los Angeles.
 The company is led by Anthony and Joe Russo (known collectively as the Russo brothers), who founded it in 2017 along with Mike Larocca and Todd Makurath.

 AGBO's film productions include 21 Bridges, starring Chadwick Boseman; Extraction, written by Joe Russo and starring Chris Hemsworth, and its sequel, Extraction 2; The Gray Man, directed and produced by the Russo Brothers and starring Ryan Gosling; Everything Everywhere All at Once, written and directed by Daniels and winner of seven Academy Awards including Best Picture; and the 2025 film The Electric State.
-Upcoming film productions include a live-action remake of Hercules, to be directed by Guy Ritchie; The Bluff, starring Priyanka Chopra Jonas; The Whisper Man, starring Robert De Niro; and the MCU films Avengers: Doomsday and Avengers: Secret Wars.
+Upcoming film productions include The Whisper Man, starring Robert De Niro; the MCU films Avengers: Doomsday and Avengers: Secret Wars, a live-action remake of Hercules, to be directed by Guy Ritchie, and the Free Willy reboot.

 AGBO's television productions include Citadel, a television series with Amazon Prime Video starring Richard Madden and Priyanka Chopra Jonas.

 History

 Business developments

 In March 2015, the Russo brothers announced they were launching a production company, then known as Getaway Productions, and tapped Mike Larocca as President.
-AGBO was officially founded in 2017 by the Russo brothers, along with Larocca and Todd Makurath.
+AGBO was officially founded on July 8, 2017 by the Russo brothers, along with Larocca and Todd Makurath.

 In March 2018, it was announced that screenwriters Christopher Markus and Stephen McFeely, who wrote the screenplays for Captain America: The Winter Soldier and Captain America: Civil War, were named Co-Presidents of Story at AGBO.
 The name "AGBO" was a surname selected randomly by Anthony and Joe Russo from an Ohio phone book years prior.

 On January 5, 2022, it was announced that the Russo brothers sold a 38% minority stake in AGBO to Tokyo-based game maker Nexon for $400 million.
 AGBO was consequently valued at $1.1 billion.